Black-box Prompt Tuning with Subspace Learning: Experiments

-\paragraph{DFO Algorithms.} Table~\ref{tab:dfo} shows the result obtained using different DFO algorithms for learning the low-dimensional prompt.
-Experimental results show that the accuracy is similar when CMA-ES~\cite{hansen2001completely,hansen2003reducing} or NES~\cite{wierstra2014natural} is used as the DFO algorithm.
-This indicates that our proposed BSL is robust to the choice of DFO algorithms.
+Table~\ref{tab:dfo} illustrates the results obtained using different DFO algorithms for learning the low-dimensional prompt.
+The experimental results indicate that the accuracy is comparable when either CMA-ES~\cite{hansen2001completely,hansen2003reducing} or NES~\cite{wierstra2014natural} is employed as the DFO algorithm.
+This suggests that our proposed BSL is resilient to the selection of DFO algorithms.